Skip to content

 When it comes to me, I look at reading the same way I looked at meat sauce pasta on the family dinner table when I was a kid: it’s about voraciously ingesting as much of it as fast as possible.
 Back then, I just needed to eat faster than my other 12 cousins—and they ate very fast too.
 Now, I just need to read as quickly as possible while maintaining a good comprehension and retention ratio.

 For instance, it used to take me around one hour to read 30 pages.
-I used to think I’m just slow at reading and that my mind simply can’t absorb information all that fast.
+I used to think I was just slow at reading and that my mind simply couldn’t absorb information all that fast.
 Then I discovered that there’s a technique for reading.

 I read now at about 900 WPM regarding simple articles or books, which means I can read 30 pages in about 9 minutes.
 It’s about three times the average reading speed of 250 WPM.
 Don’t be impressed; you’ll get there in a couple of weeks, too.
 By the way, when it comes to reading uncommon scientific literature, that number drops down to 300-400.
 This is not because it takes more time to read, but it does take me a certain amount of time to process what I’m reading.
 Dramatically increasing reading speed is not that hard and can be learned in a couple of minutes.
 Here’s what to do.